jclupo/Latin102-05/translation1.md

     - Accusative singular
 1. Identify the form abesset, and explain why it is this tense and mood.
     - 3rd person, singular, Imperfect, subjunctive, active
     - abesset is in the imperfect subjunctive because  it is expressing the possibility of doing something in the imperfect and is subjunctive to keep with the context and form of the clause. ❌

-*Revision*: abesset is in the subjunctive because temporal clause is emphasizing the circumstance.
-Imperfect is used to express a moment time in the past that is ongoing or at the same time as the independent clause, such as Hercules being away.
+*Revision*: abesset is in the subjunctive because this temporal clauses emphasizes the circumstance.
+Imperfect is used to express a moment time in the past that is  at the same time or later, such as Hercules being away.

 1. Identify the form uenisset, and explain why it is this tense and mood.
     - 3rd person, singular, pluperfect, subjunctive, active
     - uenisset is in the pluperfect, subjunctive because it is talking about the past and must be in the subjunctive in order to agree with the context.  ❌

-*Revision*: uenisset is in the pluperfect subjunctive because it is a moment that has been completed at a definite point in the past, like Hercules coming to the kingdom and it is subjunctive because it is emphasizing the circumstance.
+*Revision*: uenisset is in the pluperfect subjunctive because it is the subjunctive mood because it is emphasizing the circumstance and it is a moment that has been completed at a definite point in the past earlier, like Hercules coming to the kingdom.

 1. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
     - 3rd person, singular, perfect, indicative, passive